Challenges in commercial real estate

 Source: Federal Reserve Bank of St. Louis

-Although rising interest rates are a big negative, experienced investors with adequate liquidity can take advantage of increasing rates and falling property values to buy distressed assets.
-Additionally, the high interest rate environment puts buyers in a better position to negotiate with sellers.
+Although elevated interest rates are a big negative, experienced investors with adequate liquidity can take advantage of increasing rates and falling property values to buy distressed assets.
+Additionally, the high-interest-rate environment puts buyers in a better position to negotiate with sellers.

 Changing economic climate